 When using energy modelling tools it is important to remember the difference between power and energy.
 Sometimes these terms are used interchangeably.
 However, there is an important difference between the two:

-- Energy is the total amount of work down or the total capacity for doing work
+- Energy is the total amount of work done or the total capacity for doing work

 - Power is the rate at which this energy is supplied or used.

 Therefore, energy and power have different units.
-For example, energy is often measured in Joules, while power is often measured in Joules per Scond (or Watts).
+For example, energy is often measured in Joules, while power is often measured in Joules per Second (or Watts).

 For example, providing the weight stays the same, lifting a weight requires the exact same amount of energy no matter how quickly we lift it.
 However, if we lift the weight more quickly, the power has increased.
 We used the same amount of energy, but over a shorter amount of time.